StackWM app iconStackWM

 Positioning

 Resizing one window is already solved by many tools.
-The harder daily problem is that the same windows keep losing their expected places as you switch projects, reconnect displays, join meetings, or recover from sleep.
-StackWM treats the screen as a remembered workspace, not a blank canvas you rebuild by hand.
+The harder daily problem is that the same windows keep losing their expected places — after sleep, after unplugging a display, after joining a meeting.
+StackWM treats your screen as a remembered workspace, not a blank canvas you rebuild by hand.

 Zones give windows a predictable home